Jenna Bush Hager Reacts To Being Named Hoda Kotb’s New Co-Host Of The Third Hour Of The ‘Today Show’

 — Variety (@Variety) February 26, 2019

 Kathie Lee couldn’t be more pleased that the spot she has held for years will be taken on by Jenna who has become a fan favorite.
-Although she admits that the announcement really wasn’t a shock to anyone, calling it “the worst kept secret in show business.”
+However, she admits that the announcement really wasn’t a shock to anyone, calling it “the worst kept secret in show business.”

 While Jenna is ecstatic for this new chapter in her life, she knows she has big shoes to fill as she told Kathie Lee.